 Veterans, PTSD, and Assistance Dogs

+May is Mental Health Awareness Month.
+Since our work centers around veterans, active duty military and first responders, we're taking the month to focus on an unfortunate diagnosis that can result while serving in these professions - PTSD.
 Post-traumatic stress disorder (PTSD) develops in some people who have experienced a shocking, scary, or dangerous event.
 According to the U.S. Department of Veterans Affairs, anywhere between 11 - 30% of U.S. veterans who have been in combat suffer from PTSD at some point in their lifetime.
 A variety of treatment options exist to help those affected cope with their symptoms.

 Assistance Dogs International (ADI) recently released encouraging data to show that assistance dogs (also referred to as service dogs) reduce symptoms and boost wellbeing among veterans with PTSD.
 The recent press release shows that seven scientific studies found that assistance dog training and partnering produced “moderate-to-significant” lowering of PTSD symptom scores in line with those reported in gold-standard trials of trauma interventions supported by the US Department of Veterans Affairs.